gemc/clas12Tags_old/README.md

 - 4.4.0:

-	- geant4 10.6 support
+	- geant4 10.6 support :white_check_mark:
-	- conform all detectors to read RUNNO and DIGITIZATION_VARIATIONS in the digitization
+	- conform all detectors to read RUNNO and DIGITIZATION_VARIATIONS in the digitization :white_check_mark:
+	- add time offsets for: LTCC :white_check_mark:
-	- add time offsets for: EC, LTCC
+	- add time offsets for: EC, PCAL